nathanweisz/DK-MEG-Basics2020/README.md

 # Why is this cool?

-The reason that this is cool is that noninvasively, this is the only way to tap into neural activity as it unfolds in real-time.
-Of course, this non-invasive measurement
+The reason that this is cool is that noninvasively, this is the only way to tap into neural activity as it unfolds in real-time (see image from [Sejnowski et al., 2014](https://www.nature.com/articles/nn.3839)).
+Of course,  non-invasive measurements come with downsides, as your assessment lacks fine-grained details.
+What you get is a blurred big-picture view of neural activity at high temporal resolution. **Whether this is cool for you depends on your research question at the end of the day!**

 ![METHODS](./images/41593_2014_Article_BFnn3839_Fig1_HTML.jpg)